No clear presidential frontrunner as Costa Ricans cast votes | Politics

 In addition to voter apathy, turnout remains uncertain because new COVID-19 infections are running around 6,000 a day.
 An election official had encouraged those infected to abstain from voting, but others have acknowledged there's no way to keep people from exercising their constitutional right.

-Polls are scheduled to be open from 6 a.m. to 6 p.m.
+Polls are scheduled to close at 6 p.m.
 Sunday.
 Costa Ricans living abroad cast ballots Saturday in the country's consulates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)